Anti-racism resources: Continuing the focus

 - Anthony.
 This BAFTA-winning television film follows the story of Anthony Walker, a Black teenager murdered in 2005, and the life that he could have had if it was not taken by racism.

 - Hidden Figures.
-Gender and racial inequality.
-Hidden Figures follows the true stories of three black female mathematicians who helped NASA during the 1960s in the race to space and explores the challenges they faced which their colleagues did not.
+This film follows the true stories of three black female mathematicians who helped NASA during the 1960s in the race to space and explores the challenges they faced which their colleagues did not.

 - 13th.
-Crime and structural inequality.
 America has 5 percent of the world’s population but 25 percent of its prisoners.
 This award-winning documentary looks at the racial inequality of the American prison system and how it benefits from the mass incarceration of African American people.

 - Moonlight.
-Identity, sexuality and masculinity.
 This Oscar-winning film follows a young black man’s coming of age and his struggle with sexuality, race and masculinity, delving into the lasting impacts of homophobia and inequality.

 - Knock Down the House.
-Race, gender and class.
 This documentary film follows the primary campaigns of four female candidates – Alexandria Ocasio-Cortez, Amy Vilela, Cori Bush and Paula Jean Swearengin – who ran in the 2018 American mid-term elections.

 - Sitting in Limbo.
-Windrush and racism.
 After living in the UK for 50 years, Anthony Bryan was wrongfully detained and threatened with deportation by the Home Office.
 This film follows his story, part of the Windrush Scandal.

 Podcasts and talks